-To start, I used an adorable blouse paired with a skirt, both in the Hufflepuff colors.
-The bracelet has barrel wood beads, like the doors to the Hufflepuff dormitories, and I also included an adorable cup for your tea because Helga Hufflepuff left behind a relic of an enchanted cup.
+To start, I used an adorable blouse paired with a skirt, both in the Hufflepuff colors, and a honey badger ring.
+The bracelet has barrel wood beads, like the doors to the Hufflepuff dormitories, and I also included an adorable mug for your coffee because Helga Hufflepuff left behind a relic of an enchanted cup.
 I don't want to give anything away, so I'll just say that the relic is extremely significant in the 7th book.

 Hanging Around the Common Room